Nikon Speedlight: SB-5000

-Nikon Speedlight SB-5000 is the first model featuring 2.4 GHz radio communication for slave and master mode.
-It weighs 420 g, slightly heavier than the SB-9XX units.
+Nikon Speedlight SB-5000 was release January 5, 2016, and is the first model featuring 2.4 GHz radio communication for slave and master mode.
+It weighs 420 g (without its 4 AA batteries), slightly heavier than the SB-9XX units.
 The menu system is similar to SB-700 and 9XX series.
-It uses a dot matrix display with led illumination unlike SB-700 and 9XX series' EL illuminator.
+It uses a dot matrix display with LED illumination unlike SB-700 and 9XX series' EL illuminator.
 The modeling button makes a return.
 It is slightly more powerful than the previous models however still less powerful than the SB-800.
 The head contains a fan activated after a short period of use to prevent overheating.
 This feature promotes more frequent and consecutive flashes without heat issues.